Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In~\cite{he2016improved}, an adaptive handover algorithm was proposed for quasi-stationary \ac{HAPS}, addressing the limitations of fixed-threshold methods.
+The quasi-stationary nature of \ac{HAPS} in the stratosphere introduces additional challenges for conventional handover algorithms, which rely on fixed thresholds.
+He, Cheng and Ni~\cite{he2016improved} introduced an adaptive handover algorithm, addressing the limitations of fixed-threshold methods, in order to handle possible \ac{HAPS} disturbance.
 Using a least mean square prediction-based power model, the scheme adjusts handover parameters according to terminal speed and the confidence levels of expected signal strength, improving reliability under \ac{HAPS} mobility conditions.

-Furthermore, a new handover approach based on \acp{CNN} was introduced in~\cite{zhang2020ai}.
-The authors modeled the handover process as a directed graph, where a user with (partial) knowledge of its future signal strength can identify the optimal handover sequence.
-The \ac{CNN} was trained to learn near-optimal handover strategies from historical signal strength data.